 Hello to all:

 My name is Mr. Andoscia.
 That’s pronounced ann-doe-shya.
 For those of you who simply can’t do that, I also go by Mr. A. This year I will be teaching AICE Sociology, Regular Sociology, Honors Economics, and Philosophy.
-Philosophy is a new course that I advocated for last year and it turned out to be a huge success.
+Philosophy is a new course that I advocated for a couple of years agi and it turned out to be a huge success.
 I am excited to take all of these classes to the next level.

 I have a bachelor’s degree in Social Science Education from the University of South Florida.
-That means that I set out from the beginning to be a teacher.
-My first love is history, so when it came time for me to figure out what I wanted to do with my life, I decided I wanted to spend it talking about history.
+That means I set out from the beginning to be a teacher.
+My first love is history.
+So, when it came time for me to figure out what I wanted to do with my life, I decided I wanted to spend it talking about history.
 I know, right!
 So I set out to be a teacher.
-It wasn’t entirely a straight line, but here I am, you teacher.
+It wasn’t entirely a straight line, but here I am, your teacher.

 While studying sociology I found that it was the perfect outlet for my love of history and my interest in philosophy.
 I became interested in the Sociology of Knowledge, which draws a great deal from the study of history, mostly the history of ideas.
 In 2004, I received the opportunity to teach sociology at Edison State College, now Florida Southwestern State College and Florida Gulf Coast University.
 I taught college for fifteen years.

-On top of all that, I’ve been married to the same wonderful woman, Jennifer Andoscia, for over fourteen years now.
+On top of all that, I’ve been married to the same wonderful woman, Jennifer Andoscia, for over fifteen years now.
 She is a behavior analyst and owner of ABA Results in Fort Myers.
 My son, Tekoa, is a former Red Knight.
 Some of you might know him.
-My daughter is an incoming freshman here at North, but has been working with North’s marching band and indoor percussion team since middle school.
-I’m also the father of four dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest and blind, deaf, albino Doberman named Falcor.
+My daughter is a freshman here at North, but has been working with North’s marching band and indoor percussion team since middle school.
+I’m also the father of five dogs, an English Mastiff named Newton, an American Mastiff named McKinley, a long-haired Chihuahua named Everest, blind, deaf, albino Doberman named Falcor and a Golden Retriever named Aberdeen.
 I also have three tortoises, a Russian named Tort, a one-eyed Gopher Tortoise named Wink and an African Spur Thigh named Efe.

 And then there’s you guys!
 I look forward to working with everyone this year.
 It is going to be an exciting year of learning new things.